The digital age paved the way for marketers and advertisers to become a constant presence in our lives.

 So, if you’re a marketer trying to nurture and convert leads that may be on the fence about your product or service, you can’t just rave about your offering.

-Here’s a better approach: customer/client testimonial videos.
+Here’s a better approach: create customer testimonial videos.

 In this infomercial for BluBlocker sunglasses, legendary copywriter Joe Sugarman gets people to try out the product and share their thoughts.

 This testimonial-driven infomercial was a resounding success and resulted in 300,000 sales/month!

 The effectiveness of this type of content is backed by data as well.
 A survey we conducted showed that 62% of people feel that video testimonials/reviews help them in making a buying decision.

 If you’re interested in having a testimonial video made for your business, hit us up.
 Our video strategists would love to help